 When it comes to cat breeds, each one has its supporters.
 Some live for the elegance of a Siamese cat, while others swear by the petite charm of a Munchkin.
-Even the hairless Sphynx cat has plenty of supporters, so it goes without saying that there’s a cat out there for pretty much everyone.
+Even the hairless Sphynx cat has plenty of supporters, so there’s a cat out there for everyone.

 Large Cat Breed Characteristics

-It’s worth mentioning that some of these cat breeds are centuries-old, while others have been bred in more recent times.
-All of them can be a great addition to your life, however, as long as you understand that caring for a big domestic cat breed comes with certain challenges that owners of smaller cats may not be aware of.
+It’s worth mentioning that some of these cat breeds are centuries old, while others have been bred in more recent times.
+All of them can be a great addition to your life; however, as long as you understand that caring for a larger domestic cat breed comes with specific challenges that owners of smaller cats may not be aware of.

 The Challenges of Taking Care of a Large Cat

-Just like smaller cats, large cat breeds differ significantly in terms of needs and temperament.
-That being said, however, it makes sense that a larger cat will usually need to consume more food in order to grow and maintain an acceptable weight for its breed.
-This can put pressure on budget-conscious owners who may not know what they’re getting themselves into when they buy or adopt an initially tiny kitten.
-Some large cats can be prone to weight gain, so maintaining an adequate exercise regimen and a healthy diet are a must.
-The ones that pack heavy fur are also likely to shed quite a lot, thereby requiring regular brushing lest your house be invaded by cat hair.
+This can pressure budget-conscious owners who may not know what they’re getting into when they buy or adopt an initially tiny kitten.
+Some large cats can be prone to weight gain, so an adequate exercise regimen and a healthy diet must be maintained.
+The ones that pack heavy fur are also likely to shed quite a lot, requiring regular brushing lest your house be invaded by cat hair.

-Additionally, large cats simply have more weight to throw around.
-This can make them difficult to hold for long periods of time.
-Children may also find it challenging to play with a cat that approaches their size, and it goes without saying that a large domestic cat’s claws are size-appropriate and can inflict considerable damage if provoked.
-That said, most large cat breeds are ‘gentle giants’, so you’ll rarely fall out of their graces as long as you treat them right.
+Additionally, large cats have more weight to throw around.
+This can make them difficult to hold for long periods.
+Children may also find it challenging to play with a cat that approaches their size.
+A large domestic cat’s claws are size-appropriate and can inflict considerable damage if provoked.
+However, most large cat breeds are ‘gentle giants,’ so you’ll rarely fall out of their graces as long as you treat them right.

 The Largest Domestic Cat Breeds

-Now that we’ve espoused some of the challenges of living with a bigger cat, it’s time to take a closer look and see what the most common large breeds are and what makes each of them special:
+Now that we’ve espoused some of the challenges of living with an enormous cat, it’s time to take a closer look and see what the most common large breeds are and what makes each of them unique:

 1. Maine Coon